The Path o/t Yellow River through China (3) Lower Reaches

 Somewhere miles before the river enters what used to be the Xintongxia Gorge of the Yellow River and has been the the location of the hydro-electric dam by the same name, the Great Wall comes into view of the river on the left and western banks.
 This is the southern leg of what is known as the San Guan kou Great Wall of China, which continues northward alongside the river following the rising curves of the Helan Mountains (Helan Shan).

-upon the rivers' second entry into Gansu Province.
+section starts upon the rivers' second entry into Gansu Province.
 From there onwards the river flows through its middle reaches, its longest section which trajects four provinces and two autonomous regions.

 The Third and last part are the lower reaches which again cover roughly 1/3 third of the total length of the river.
 At Kaifeng the Yellow River meets the North China plain and flows slowly among levies to its termination point on the coast of the Shandong Peninsula.